Jehan van Langhenhove

 https://www.monde-libertaire.fr/?articlen=8248&article=Objectif_Mars_pour_le_rat_noir

-If, under the guise of unspeakable eroticism, there exist via Thanatos texts relating to mad love, then this Treatise on Onanirism for the Use of Those Who Have Lost Their Memory is certainly one of them...
+If, beneath the guise of unspeakable eroticism, texts pertaining to obsessive love exist via Thanatos, then this Treatise on Onanirism for the Use of Those Who Have Lost Their Memory certainly falls into this category...
 Publication date: July 1, 2022 Order Press release